chevah/geck/docs/office/work.rst

 Buy a good headset and microphone.

-Any expences required for acquiring work related equipment (like laptop, peripherals, desk, etc) will be covered by the company.
+Any expenses required for acquiring work related equipment (like laptop, peripherals, desk, etc) will be covered by the company.